mikekchar/BILL/README.md

 an idea of what BILL is supposed to do and roughly what order it will get the functionality.

+Remember: BILL is a filter that calculates brewing information from an input file,
+          prints it to an output file along with prompts for how the user can further complete the input.
+The file is a ledger that describes a recipe, plan and ultimately results of the plan.

 1. BILL outputs a field for the name of the beer
 2. BILL Reads its output and echos it
-3. BILL Reads its output with details filled in and echos it with the details
+3. BILL Reads its output with details filled in and echos it with the details intact
 4. BILL outputs a field for the style
 5. BILL allows input of a style db entry and leaves it unchanged
 6. If the style matches a style db entry value, BILL outputs guideline values for the recipe
 7. Bill allows input of a comment and leaves it unchanged
 8. If there is no style listed, BILL adds a list of styles from the style DB in comments
 9. If there is a style and there are style comments in the file, BILL removes the style comments
+10. BILL allows the style db to be loaded from a second file using a command line parameter